Andrei Angouw: Political career

 During his tenure, he transferred the duties of water distribution in the city from PT Air Manado, a private company, to the fully municipal-owned PDAM.
 He cited the fact only 25% of Manado residents had access to piped water, making it one of the least-covered provincial capitals in Indonesia; the other 75% relied on underground pumps and wells.
 He aimed to have 70% of the city population connected to the water system by 2024.
 Most of the water would be sourced from the under-construction Kuwil Reservoir.
 On 1 January 2022, PT Air Manado was declared to be dissolved and hundreds of employees were laid off.
-On 17 January 2022, he inaugurated the first charging station in North Sulawesi and expressed support for the presence of electric vehicles in Manado.
+On 17 January 2022, he inaugurated the first EV charging station in North Sulawesi and expressed support for the presence of electric vehicles in Manado.

 In January 2022, during the COVID-19 pandemic, Angouw threatened that recipients of aid from Indonesia's national health insurance, PBI-JK, would have their access removed if they did not get vaccinated.
 At the time of his statement, there were approximately 42,000 unvaccinated people in the city receiving assistance via PBI-JK.
 He also planned the revitalization of the Bersehati market, the largest market in Manado, in early 2022; however, it was met with objections from some traders in the market, who argued that temporary relocation during the revitalization would hurt their income.
 He also gave incentive money to religious figures in the city.
 The program was criticized for several reasons, including inequal distribution that favoured churches with bigger congregations and discrimination towards smaller groups and churches.
 Ruslan Essa, an imam for Al-Ikhlas Paniki Mosque, cited that the program could disturb religious harmony in the city.
 Angouw argued that churches and religious figures need to have their followers' data to identify members with criminal records, and they would use the incentive money to rehabilitate said members with help from government bodies.
-He added that having a bigger congregation results in a bigger responsibility for the members.
+He added that having a bigger congregation result in a bigger responsibility for the members.